TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

  in C. Balla, E. Baziotopoulou, P. Kalligas and V. Karasmanis (eds.), _Plato’s Academy: a History_ (Cambridge, forthcoming)

 ### ‘Lucretian pleasures’
- in V. Prosperi and D.Zucca (eds.), collection on Lucretius (forthcoming)
+ in V. Prosperi and D. Zucca (eds.), collection on Lucretius (forthcoming)

 ### ‘The _Timaeus_ as vehicle for Platonic doctrine’
   _Oxford Studies in Ancient Philosophy_ (forthcoming)